 Attitudes, expectations and relationships.
 With younger children, interpersonal relationships are key to building positive self-beliefs (McCombs et al., 2008).
 When a teacher provides learner centered experiences, students self-reported feeling more positive about their abilities and increased their self-efficacy.

-Not only must teachers focus on the implicit beliefs of their students, they also must understand their own beliefs regarding each student’s ability to learn as well as their ability to successfully facilitate the learning (Slavich & Zimbardo, 2012).
+Slavich and Zimbardo (2012) suggest that not only must teachers focus on the implicit beliefs of their students, they also must understand their own beliefs regarding each student’s ability to learn as well as their ability to successfully facilitate the learning.
 Good et al. (2003) argued teacher expectations are often to blame for race and gender gaps.
 Low expectations and believing that students’ abilities are fixed communicates to students that a lack of ability prevents academic success.
 Teachers who approach their students with a fixed mind-set believe that learning is the students’ responsibility.
 If the student doesn’t have what it takes to be academically successful, there is nothing the teacher can do to change the achievement outcome.
 The teacher who has a growth mind-set views learning as a collaboration in which the teacher has an equal responsibility (Dweck, 2010).
-Teachers with a fixed mind-set often have low classroom management self-efficacy, which can lead to teacher burnout (Aloe, Amo, Shanahan, 2014).
+Teachers with a fixed mind-set about students often have low classroom management self-efficacy, which can lead to teacher burnout (Aloe, Amo, Shanahan, 2014).

 Relevant, engaging, and enjoyable learning.
-A student’s perceptions of classroom climate, goals, perceived ability, and instrumentality - the relationship between the task and its personally valued future outcome of the learning - are integrally connected and reciprocally influence each other in ways that inform teaching planning and practices.
+A student’s perceptions of classroom climate, goals, perceived ability, and instrumentality—the relationship between the task and its personally valued future outcome of the learning—are integrally connected and reciprocally influence each other in ways that inform teaching planning and practices.
 Hardré, Crowson, Debaker, and White (2007) demonstrated that perceived instrumentality is a strong predictor of learning goals.
-Teachers have great influence over the perception of the relevance of a task to future outcomes.
+Teachers have influence over the perception of the relevance of a task to future outcomes.
 If students are unable to make the connections on their own, the teacher needs to assist the process.
 Student perceptions of a supportive classroom environment were also found to be predictive of perceived ability.
 In other words, students who are engaged in the tasks in their classroom, believe they have the ability to learn and succeed.
-In primary grades, a student’s enjoyment of math is strongly linked to the student’s math self-concept (Pinxten, Marsh, De Fraine, Van Den Noortgate & Van Damme, 2013).
+In primary grades, a student’s enjoyment of math is strongly linked to the student’s math self-concept (Pinxten, Marsh, De Fraine, Van Den Noortgate, & Van Damme, 2013).
 It is important for teachers to strive to make lessons engaging and enjoyable and to pay close attention to declining student enjoyment in mathematics to prevent a decrease in a student’s self-concept.

 Conclusion